hsfl/cosmos-web-v1/README.md

 LIVE_WEBSOCKET_PORT=8081 # Port of the WebSocket to access the live endpoints CESIUM_ION_TOKEN= # Token for the globe simulation (optional).
 Get a token here -> https://cesium.com/ion/signup?gs=true
 ```

-If you need to run Agent Mongo, the server component of COSMOS Web, see this repository: https://github.com/spjy/cosmos-mongodb

-If you need to run Agent Socket, which is Agent Mongo without the database component, see this repository: https://github.com/spjy/cosmos-socket

 ## Running